Ilton, North Yorkshire

 Ilton is a village in North Yorkshire, England, 3 miles south-west of Masham.
-It is the principal settlement in the civil parish of Ilton cum Pott, in Harrogate district.
+It is the principal settlement in the civil parish of Ilton cum Pott.
 The parish includes Roundhill Reservoir.
 The population of the parish was estimated at 50 in 2015.

 History

 The name is recorded in the Domesday Book as Ilcheton, meaning "settlement of a man called Ylca".

 In the Middle Ages Fountains Abbey held land in Ilton, and also had a grange at Pott, 2.3 mi west of Ilton.
 Following the Dissolution in the 16th century Sir Thomas Danby acquired the land at Pott, and in 1658 a later Sir Thomas Danby bought the Ilton land, which has since formed part of the Swinton estates.

 Although Ilton and Pott were detached from each other, they formed a single township in Mashamshire, the large ancient parish of Masham, in the North Riding of Yorkshire.
 Ilton cum Pott became a separate civil parish in 1866.
 In 1934 a large area of Masham Moor between the two parts of the parish was added to the parish.
+Until 1974 Ilton was part of Masham Rural District (before 1934 Masham Urban District).
 In 1974 the parish was transferred to the new county of North Yorkshire.

+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 Governance

-Until 1974 Ilton was part of Masham Rural District (before 1934 Masham Urban District) in the North Riding of Yorkshire.
-It is now part of the Borough of Harrogate in North Yorkshire.

 The parish now shares a grouped parish council, known as Fearby, Healey and District Parish Council, with Colsterdale, Ellingstring, Fearby and Healey.